German parliament approves plan to set up Helmut Kohl foundation | DW | 07.05.2021

 The foundation will honor the former chancellor's efforts to advance German reunification and European integration.

-The lower house of the German parliament on Thursday voted to establish a foundation honoring former Chancellor Helmut Kohl, who passed away in 2017 at 87-year-old.
+The lower house of the German parliament on Thursday voted to establish a foundation honoring former Chancellor Helmut Kohl, who passed away in 2017 at 87 years old.
 The plan goes against the wishes of his widow, Maike Kohl-Richter.

 The foundation, which will be set up in Berlin, will feature a permanent exhibition on Kohl's life.
 It will also serve as a venue for special events.

 The foundation will commemorate Kohl's political efforts for the "freedom and unity of the German people."
-It will also remember his work in advancing EU integration and towards world peace.
+It will also remember his work in advancing European integration and toward world peace.

 All German parties in the parliament agreed to the proposal, with only the far-right Alternative for Germany (AfD) party abstaining from the vote.
 Kohl was a member of the right-wing Christian Democratic Union (CDU).